 - MD, University of Pittsburgh School of Medicine, 2009

 - Residency (Internal Medicine), UCLA Medical Center, 2012

 - Fellowship (General Internal Medicine), University of Pittsburgh / VA Pittsburgh Health System, 2014

 - MS (Clinical Research), University of Pittsburgh, 2014

-In 15 individual interviews and 3 focus groups, this study found a number of different factors that contributed to low libido in women over 60, including postmenopausal vaginal symptoms, erectile dysfunction in male partners, fatigue and bodily pain, life stressors, and body image concerns.
+We used qualitative methods to explore older women's perceptions of causes of low libido.
+The common factors women discussed included postmenopausal vaginal symptoms, erectile dysfunction in male partners, fatigue and bodily pain, life stressors, and body image concerns.